Emergency Dentist in DC

 If you can find the piece of your tooth that broke off, place it in a small cup of milk.
 Milk has a similar chemical composition as saliva, so it’s the best way to preserve a tooth until you can come in for your appointment.
 Often, the broken tooth can be reattached.
 If not, cosmetic bonding, veneers, and crowns are all options for restoration.
-Schedule an emergency appointment as soon as possible for best results.
+Schedule an appointment with an emergency dentist as soon as possible for the best results.

 Knocked Out Tooth